 In storytelling circles, there’s an old saying: ‘Make your protagonist likeable.
 If you can’t make them likeable, make them interesting.’
 I’d like to add a corollary to statement: ‘If you can’t make them likeable, make them contain a spark of something in which the reader can recognize as our shared humanity.’

 In my ‘biases’ section above, I used the word “realistic” in quotes to refer to the quality of recent fiction to claim that the darker and more selfish a character or setting is, the more like reality it is.
 In my opinion, that’s bull.
 In my experience, love and mercy and other positive character interactions are common in the real world.
 In “realistic” fiction, there seems to be a distinct lack of love and mercy.
 Therefore, what we call “realistic” isn’t actually very realistic.
-“Realistic” fiction runs the risk of getting edgelord and cringe.
+“Realistic” fiction runs the risk of getting edgelord and cringe- and for me at least, seem Uncanny Valley-like due to how there is absolutely no positive character interactions.
 I’m fine with reading bleak books, but I need light, hopeful moments to make the cruel moments seem darker by contrast.

 Did the Poppy War series ever devolve into being edgelord or cringe?
 Only very rarely.
 But because every aspect of this series was dark, the contrast between light and dark was less compelling.

 For me, this series was thematically and aesthetically so “realistic” that it feels like the Uncanny Valley.
 The protagonist Rin is the apotheosis of “realistic-” she’s a hypocritical warlord who lacks positive character traits, and abuses even her best friends.
 Do absolutely no nice people exist in this world at all?
 (Kitay doesn’t count as a good person; his codependent relationship with Rin enables Rin’s worst behavior.
 Also, he’s a warlord whose schemes kill thousands of people.)
-Is there no mercy or kindness or unconditional love?
+Is there no mercy or kindness or unconditional love in Nikara?
 What about even one genuinely healthy friendship?
-The Poppy War setting is so “realistic” that (for me at least) it doesn’t feel realistic at all.
+The Poppy War setting is so “realistic” that it doesn’t feel realistic at all (for me at least).

 I’ve seen reviews where the reviewer says they really connect with Rin because they too have had anger problems and can empathize with her.
 They recognized themselves in Rin’s spark of rage.
 For them, Rin works.
-I’m happy for them.
+I’m happy for those readers.

 Here’s the thing about me: I’m super chill.
 Because of my personality, I can’t connect with Rin; she’s fire, and I’m water.
 I can only review this series by coming at it from my own perspective.
 I acknowledge that Rin works as a protagonist for other people, but her rage against the system doesn’t work for me.
 This goes to show that a reader enjoying a book has more to do with their internal biases than the actual quality of the novel.